stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 Ash has a deep understanding of the consulting life cycle and the LTV:CAC value of on-selling.

-\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting of course the best consulting LTV:CAC is the top-right quadrant:
+\#stratapp helps **grow consulting revenue in all 4 quadrants**, noting the best LTV:CAC is top-right:

 ![](/uploads/consulting landscape.jpg)